PointCloudLibrary/pcl/doc/tutorials/content/executor.rst

 Using Executors
 --------------------------------------------------

+Executors allows control over the where and how a piece of program executes i.e. provides a standard way for a programmer to control exectuion.
-Executors allows control over the properties as well as the execution context over which a function will run.
-Therefore allowing various parts of the code running in different contexts.
+This allows for fine control over the execution over different portions of a program in a standard and universal manner.
 In this tutorial we will learn how to manually create and pass executors to to a FunctorFilter.

 .. note::
    Not all functions support executors.
 Check the Code API for more info on which